johnsiilver/boutique/docs/README.md

  * Prevents messages being sent over 500 characters.
  * Allows debug logging of the boutique.Store as it is updated.
- * Allows logging of all channel communications to a file.
  * Deletes older messages in the boutique.Store that are no longer needed.

 This example is not going to include all of the application's functions, just